eip-home/use-cases/draft-eip-use-cases.md

 EIP (Extensible In-band Processing) extends the functionality of IPv6 layer to support the requirements of future Internet services / 6G networks.
 In a nutshell, IPv6 nodes (routers and hosts) can read/write EIP information in packet headers to support different use cases.

-EIP provides a common framework and solution which can be tailored for the different use cases.
+EIP provides a common architectural and protocol framework which can be tailored for the different use cases.
 Each use case will have its own specific architectural aspects and protocol specifications.

 In this document, a set of use cases for EIP is discussed.